 Working with Stored Programs

-This topic describes working with stored programs are stored procedures and functions, triggers and events in dbForge Studio for MySQL.
+This topic describes how to work with stored programs, such as stored procedures, functions, triggers, and events in dbForge Studio for MySQL.

 Events